-11.2.1 View menu
+12.2.1 VIEW MENU

-Pressing Window Open (by numeric keys) takes you into the View menu.
-From here you can set up what is shown on the screen.
+Pressing <View/Open> takes you into the View menu.
+From here you can set up what is shown on the screen(s).

 - [Window Options] allows you to reposition and resize windows. - [Open Workspace Window] gives a list on the softkeys of all the possible windows, allowing you to open the one you need.